Concertina CD by Ted McGraw

 heard on a 78 record, Rex 15006, by Frank Lee’s Tara Ceilidhe Band.

 3. The Honeysuckle Hornpipe I

 first heard on a 78 by the Ballinakill Ceilidhe Band, HMV IM 419

 4. Fr.
 O’Flynn another tune

 learned from Frank Murphy.
-I learned Jackson’s from Allen’s Irish Fiddler after
+I learned Jackson’s from Alan’s Irish Fiddler after

 hearing it played by Jimmy Shand’s Band on BL2471

 5. I first heard the Sunshine